sugarlabs/musicblocks/guide-es/README.md

 <img src='https://rawgithub.com/walterbender/musicblocks/master/guide-es/transform4.svg'</img>

-Se puede usar la notación punto con el bloque *Dot*.
-Una nota con punto se extiende en un 50%.
-Por ejemplo, una quarter note con punto tocará durante 3/8 (1/4 + 1/8) de un pulso.
-Una eighth note con punto tocará por 3/16 (1/8 + 1/16) de un pulso.
+You can "dot" notes using the *Dot* block.
+A dotted note extends by 50%.
+E.g., a dotted quarter note will play for 3/8 (1/4 + 1/8) of a beat.
+A dotted eighth note will play for 3/16 (1/8 + 1/16) of a beat.

 <img src='https://rawgithub.com/walterbender/musicblocks/master/guide-es/transform5.svg'</img>

-Tamién se puede multiplicar o dividir el valor del pulso, lo cual acelerará o disminuirá las notas.
+You can also multiply (or divide) the beat value, which will speed up or slowdown the notes.
+Multiplying the beat value of an `1/8` note by `2` is the equivalent of playing a `1/16` note.
+Dividing the beat value of an `1/8` note by '2' is the equivalent of playing a `1/4` note.

 <img src='https://rawgithub.com/walterbender/musicblocks/master/guide-es/transform6.svg'</img>